-The expansion of the Port's FTZ area to include Pacific Cycle is consistent with the Port's Strategic Plan for Economic Vitality in the region.
+The inclusion of DHL in the Port's FTZ program is consistent with the Port's Strategic Plan for Economic Vitality in the region.
 Foreign Trade Zones promote maritime cargo and related economic opportunities that may be lost to overseas markets which increases local jobs and economic activity.
+Operating an FTZ Usage Driven Site at thir Brisbane location will allow DHL to be more competitive in the region.

-As grantee, the Port functions as administrative support for all those qualified to operate as an FTZ within the "service area" of FTZ No. 3 which includes seven Bay Area Counties.
+As grantee, the Port functions as administrative support for all those qualified to operate as an FTZ within the "service area" of FTZ No.3 which includes seven Bay Area Counties.